TahminaSultanaTrisha/TahminaSultanaTrisha/README.md

 # 👋 Hi, I'm Trisha

 I'm a Computer Science student at Leeds Beckett University, currently learning the fundamentals of programming with Python, Machine Learning, and AI.
-I grow my skills day by day.
+I'm growing my skills day by day.

 ## About Me